 Legislative internships and press internships are available, and interns’ responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings, and draft press releases and constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

-To apply for a fall 2019 internship in my Washington, DC office, please send a resume, cover letter and a brief writing sample to Aaron at Aaron.Groce@mail.house.gov with “Fall 2019 Legislative Internship” in the subject line by July 26, 2019.
+To apply for a spring 2019 internship in my Washington, DC office, please send a resume, cover letter and a brief writing sample to Aaron at Aaron.Groce@mail.house.gov with “Spring 2020 Legislative Internship” in the subject line no later than November 22nd.
 Applicants must include their proposed start and end dates and availability in the email application.

-To apply for a fellowship in my Aurora office, please send a resume and cover letter to Madeline at Madeline.Roberts@mail.house.gov with “Fellowship Application” in the subject line with the semester you wish to apply for (i.e. Fellowship Application: Fall 2019).
+To apply, please send an email with your resume, cover letter and brief writing sample to Madeline.Roberts@Mail.House.Gov with “Fellowship Application” in the subject line with the semester you wish to apply for (i.e. Fellowship Application: Spring 2020).
+Applicants must include their proposed start and end dates, as well as availability in their email application.

-While fall start dates can be flexible depending on your school schedule, all applications must be received no later than August 5, 2019.
+While start dates can be flexible depending on your school schedule, all applications must be received no later than December 1st, 2019.

 If you would like more information on Congressional Internships—please contact my office.